Rosanna Davison

-Miss World
+Career

 In August 2003, she entered the Miss Ireland finals in Dublin, and winning the competition, found herself competing for the title of Miss World.
 December 2003 saw Davison, along with 106 other contestants, compete in the Miss World competition in Sanya, China.
 Rosanna went on to win the crown and is the first Irish entrant to win the Miss World title since it started in 1951.
 During Davison's reign, she visited the United Kingdom, the United States, Canada, China, and Sri Lanka.

-Modelling and film career

-She is signed to Storm Model Management in the UK.

 In February 2012, she came second in a poll to find Ireland's most desirable Valentines.
+In the same year, she appeared on the October German issue of Playboy magazine.

 From October 2013, she started presenting slots on LFC TV, the dedicated television channel for Liverpool F.C.

+In December 2023, Davison was announced as one of the eleven celebrities taking part in the seventh season of Dancing with the Stars.